EvangelineMapstone/Exploring-World-DB-using-SQL/README.md

-Feel free to explore the SQL scripts and documentation to understand the queries and operations performed in this project!
+Feel free to download the attached World database tasks document, and explore the SQL scripts to understand the queries and operations performed in this project!